IsolatedSingularity/IsolatedSingularity/README.md

 - Conducting research on the application of topological quantum field theory to quantum neural networks for more efficient quantum computation
-- Simultaneously conducting research on optimizing consensus in post-quantum cryptography using low-dimensional topology and game theory
+- Simultaneously conducting research on optimizing robust consensus networks in post-quantum cryptography using low-dimensional topology and game theory
 - I’m interested in collaborating on:
   - topological quantum neural networks
   - quantum information/computing theory
-  - post-quantum cryptography
+  - quantum gravity